How Required Minimum Distributions Work

 In hindsight, was putting pre-tax contributions into retirement accounts smart?

-The idea is that a lower tax rate applies in retirement because typically your total income in retirement is less than when you were working.
+In most cases, it was a good deal for you to defer the taxes all those years.
+We base the advantage of tax-deferral on the premise that a lower tax rate applies in retirement as typically your total income in retirement is lower than when you were working.